stavliv/k-armed-bandits/README.md

 Create the Armed Bandits with the desirable initial q*(a) values using the ArmedBandits class.

-Try different action-value methods by modifying the list "methods" for an average performance study of the methods or by modifying the list "parametric_methods" for a parameter study of the methods.
+Try different action-value methods by modifying the list "methods" and using it in an AverageStudy instance for an average performance study of the methods or by modifying the list "parametric_methods" and using it in an AverageStudy instance for a parameter study of the methods.